tomkarho/taiga-bulk-generator/README.md

 When checked, the name of the sprint turns from "Sprint #1/2016 Week #45".
 Without it the text would read "Sprint #1/2016".

 With both above settings unchecked the generated name would be "Sprint #1".

-## How do I use this?

-Clone the repo and open sprintGenerator.html in your browser.
-You will need to hunt down some things from your taiga session, primarily the authentication token.

-First though, insert your taiga url into "Your taiga api url" field.
-For me that is project.tomkarho.com.

-Next we hunt down authorization token and this is done easiest via google chrome developer tools.
-Open the tools (F12) and create one test sprint.
-Now take a look at your network tab and click on the POST request made to /milestones.
-From requeset headers find the line that says "Authorization".
-Copy the fancy text after "Bearer" and paste it into the "Authentication token" field on sprintGenerator.

-Next, get the project id for the project you are generating sprints for.
-The same POST request has at the bottom something called "Query String Parameters".
-You'll find your project id there.
-Insert it into "Project id" field.

-Now just pick your start date, end date, sprint length and start generating.